shalomb/shalomb/cv/cv.md

 author:   [https://shalomb.id](http://shalomb.id/) ◦ [s.bhooshi@gmail.com](mailto:s.bhooshi@gmail.com) ◦ +421 948 140 290

 abstract: >
-  An adept DevOps professional with a background in the agile and continuous delivery of cloud platforms and services.
+  An adept DevOps professional with a background in the Agile and Continuous Delivery of cloud platforms and services.
-  Combining 20 years experience in several IT disciplines across various industry sectors, I seek to apply myself in a progressive work setting that innovates with technology and good practices to advance business platforms.
+  Combining 20 years experience in IT and engineering, I seek to apply myself in a setting that innovates technology and working practices to advance digital platforms.
 header-includes:

   <meta name="title" content="Shalom Bhooshi — Curriculum Vitae" />